glennmckechnie/weewx-mesowx/README.md

 It can take some effort to modify Mesowx to personal taste, but the actual installation process is far easier under the guidance of wee_extension than it was in the past.
 The default local (Raw) installation should just run once installed.

-The old caveat of there being **NO** update path applies.
-However the new script - mesowx.py - hasn't really changed that much.
+The old caveat of there being **NO** update path still applies.
+However the new script - mesowx.py - hasn't really changed that much, just the way it's called.
 If you have a working install then don't blow that away, the script should still work with it, you'll just need to call different sections of it.
 So, Backup your existing version, don't overwrite it.
 Install this one in parallel, in its new location, and then copy your changes over.
 If it's index.html changes then a drop in could work.
 If it's the config files then weewx.conf will need tweaking.
+If it's the script then you'll need some python knowledge to sort out the redirection.

 If that all seems too hard then contact me via github and we'll see what we can work out.